zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 			 (eg. every 10 days)

  zfs/snapshot-children	"true" if you would like to recursively take snapshots
 			of all child filesystems of the specified fs-name.
+			This value is ignored when setting zfs/fs-name='//'

  zfs/backup		[ full | incremental | none ]